-ON THIS PAGE: You will find information about how many people are diagnosed with this type of cancer each year and some general survival information.
+ON THIS PAGE: You will find information about how many people are diagnosed with this type of cancer each year.
+You will also learn some general information on surviving the disease.
 Remember, survival rates depend on several factors.
-To see other pages, use the menu on the side of your screen.
+To see other pages, use the menu.

-Source: American Cancer Society
+Source: American Cancer Society.

 The next section in this guide is Risk Factors .
 It explains what factors may increase the chance of developing this disease.
 Or, use the menu to choose another section to continue reading this guide.